Chapter 6

 6. War with Britain was averted

-- Washington, after realizing a war with Britain would be worse than passage of
+- Washington, after realizing a war with Britain would be worse

-Jay’s humiliating treaty, reluctantly and courageously pushed for ratification
+Jays humiliating treaty, reluctantly and courageously

 of the treaty